rmaniego/rmaniego/README.md

 Hi there! 👋

-Ryd is a ✨ _Python Dev_ ✨ previously building test automations as a Test Engineer, whoa!
-A deviant dev who's tugged between `CLI` and web, but is actively working in the Natural Language Processing field.
+Ryd is an ✨ _NLP Researcher_ ✨ previously  a a Test Engineer, whoa!
+A multipassionate tugged between literature, technology, and math.

   💼 Aspiring NLP Engineer